-Do try these Indian falafels with garam masala - they take a bit of time to make but they are super delicious and worth every minute of work that you put in.
+These Indian falafels with garam masala take a bit of time to make but they are super delicious and worth every minute of work that you put in.

 I decided to flavour the falafels with garam masala, which is a warm spice blend rather than a fiery one.
 There is no one single recipe for a garam masala blend – the recipes vary from region to region in India, and quite often from family to family.